 5:00 AM – My husband gets up for work, and I briefly wake up with him.
 I may not wake up all the way, but I’m certain this cannot promote restful sleep.
 I cannot be surprised when I feel tired: I don’t sleep profoundly for more than a few hours a night!
 I’ll never be able to go back to bed.

 5:05 AM – I am back asleep.
-I guess I was getting overly worried for nothing.
+I guess I was getting overly worried about nothing.
 Let’s see where this nap takes me!

 5:45 AM – My first alarm rings.
 Time to do it all over again.
 Good morning, friends!